mklarqvist/tomahawk/README.md

 ```bash
 tomahawk sort -i partial.two -o sorted.two -M
 ```

+## Aggregation
+Tomahawk generally output many millions to many hundreds of millions to billions of output linkage disequilibrium (LD) associations generated from many millions of input SNVs.
+It is technically very challenging to visualize such large datasets.
+Read more about [aggregation](docs/aggregation.md) in Tomahawk.

 ## Plotting in `R`
 Plotting `two` data converted into `ld` format using the supplied `R` scripts (in the `R` directory).